 If you do not mind viewing actual surgery, here are a few links to Instagram videos that Dr. Bogdan has posted which show how he performs the surgery.
 The first video shows the drawing of skin to be removed, incision, skin & fat elevation, a side view of muscle closure, skin removal, and partial skin closure.
 The second video shows the final skin closure (the top 2 of 3 layers of sutures).
 And the third video shows a great close-up view of the muscle closure.
 Before and after photos show the surgeon’s work, but operative videos are the best way to see how it is actually accomplished.

-Why Choose Dr. Bogdan for Your Tummy Tuck Surgery
+Why Choose 2301 Plastic Surgery for Your Tummy Tuck Surgery

-Dr. Michael Bogdan is a top board-certified plastic surgeon specializing in abdominoplasty for residents of Fort Worth, Plano, and other cities near Grapevine, TX.
-He has extensive training and experience performing tummy tuck surgery, and he can help you to regain a tighter, flatter midsection with either a full or partial abdominoplasty.
-If you would like to learn more about abdominoplasty, request a consultation with Dr. Bogdan.
+Dr. Michael Bogdan and Dr. Roger Cason are top fellowship-trained plastic surgeons who specialize in abdominoplasty for residents of Fort Worth, Plano, and other cities near Grapevine, TX.
+They have extensive training performing tummy tuck surgery, and can help you to regain a tighter, flatter midsection with either a full or partial abdominoplasty.
+If you would like to learn more about an abdominoplasty, request a consultation with one of our surgeons.